-When dealing with a schizophrenic patient, doctors also look at who does schizophrenia affect beside him.
+When dealing with a schizophrenic patient, doctors also look at who does schizophrenia affect besides him.
 Most often, loved ones have a hard time dealing with the dramatic behavioral change that the patient goes through.

 Just like in any extreme situation, there are things to avoid and things to do if you or a loved one has a mental disorder.
 The right approach can make the difference between a long period of suffering and loneliness and a peaceful transition into a new, necessarily different lifestyle.

 As a person suffering from a mental disorder, it is easy to isolate yourself from others, even loved ones.
 School or work become impossible environments and your usual hobbies or pleasures no longer bring the same pleasure.
 You start to assume that everyone is like the ones who got scared or infuriated by your disease.
 This type of reaction should always be avoided.

 Aside from the person suffering from the diseased mental condition, family and friends around him or her also experience a loved one becoming sick differently.
 Some outright deny the warning signs or worry because of the social stigma.
 Others adopt a condescending tone and treat people suffering from mental disorders as they would a helpless child.